 Research design: Randomised controlled and other rigorous trials; effectiveness studies in communities; policy analysis; combined (mixed) methods combining a range of quantitative and qualitative methods; systematic reviews and meta-analysis; analyses of ‘big data’ including cohort studies.
 Intervention studies may comprise the evaluation of new educational interventions addressing, e.g. learning, behaviour, parenting; comprise effectiveness studies or focussed efficacy trials, school based programmes, and large scale interventions (city, region, state or national); recipients of interventions may include individual students, school or service development or parents (e.g. parenting programmes).

-Special Educational Needs welcomes submissions of the following article types: Book Review, Conceptual Analysis, Correction, Editorial, Empirical Study, Evaluation, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Policy Brief, Review and Specialty Grand Challenge.
+Special Educational Needs welcomes submissions of the following article types: Book Review, Conceptual Analysis, Correction, Editorial, Empirical Study, Evaluation, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Policy Brief, Review, Specialty Grand Challenge and Systematic Review.

 All manuscripts must be submitted directly to the section Special Educational Needs, where they are peer-reviewed by the Associate and Review Editors of the specialty section.